Beep…beep …

 Ecommerce platforms | Product listing services with GS1 Digital Links embed into products to provide rich information and enhance the customer experience | Offer customers resources to make informed purchasing decisions and easily find relevant product information |

 🌎 IRL: As 2027 approaches, several SKU management and digital watermarks companies such as Digimarc and Evrythng are bundling QR Code and GS1 Digital Link-building capabilities into their offerings.
 You can also expect many existing QR Code generators to offer this capability in the future.
-With time, solutions providers will offer different aspects of a digital link as a service such as resolvers, unique product landing pages, and brand domains.
+With time, solutions providers will offer different aspects of a digital link as a service, such as resolvers, unique product landing pages, and brand domains.

-How will transitioning from barcodes to QR Codes with GS1 Digital Link happen?
+How will transitioning from barcodes to GS1 QR Codes happen?

-The transition will be more incremental than an overnight swap, starting with manufacturers and retailers—and gradually expanding to other stakeholders.
+According to GS1, the transition will be more incremental than an overnight swap, starting with manufacturers and retailers—and gradually expanding to other stakeholders.

 Until the industry collectively arrives at a standard after 2027, both linear barcodes and 2D barcodes (QR Code or Data Matrix) with GS1 Digital Link will co-exist in what’s being dubbed as the “dual-marking phase.”

-The image above is of an India-based fast fashion brand using GTIN barcode, QR Code, and RFID in the same packaging—all serving different purposes.
-The goal of the transition will be to accommodate the purpose of many symbols into one QR Code.
-This diagram below illustrates the expected transition period and the post-2027 ambition:
+The image above shows an India-based fast-fashion brand using GTIN barcode, QR Code, and RFID in the same packaging—all serving different purposes.
+The goal of the transition is to accommodate the purpose of many symbols into one QR Code.

 However, since the industry has set the end of 2027 as a deadline to begin accepting QR Codes in point-of-sale: